Sociology 5313 - Research Methods and Design » Fall 2021 » Nonreactive and Secondary Analysis Quiz

 Professor Hague counts the total number of people and the percentage who are Hispanic in a sample of 400 TV commercials shown during a one month period on two Miami stations.
 She wants to see whether the percentage of Hispanic people in commercials equals, is greater than, or is less than, the percentage of Hispanic people in the area population.
 She is using

-A. latent content coding.
+A. corroborative coding.

-C. You Answered
+B. You Answered

-D. corroborative coding.
+D. latent content coding.

 E. manifest content coding.